Sri Lanka Facts for Kids

 Flag of Sri LankaFlag of Sri Lanka

-• Capital city: Sri Jayawardenepura Kotte, referred to as Kotte, with about 100,000 inhabitants and Colombo
+• Capital city: Sri Jayawardenepura Kotte, referred to as Kotte (legislative) with 103,000 inhabitants and Colombo (commercial) with 640,000 inhabitants

 • Name: Sri Lanka, previously called Ceylon or Serendip, nickname: "Pearl of the Indian Ocean"